-Second.
-Now, the proposition recorded is, "Come, and let us go up to the mountain of the God of Jacob."
-Here is nominative distinction, "the house of Jacob."
+2. Now, the proposition recorded is, "Come, and let us go up to the mountain of the Lord, and to the house of the God of Jacob."
+Here is nominative distinction-" the house of Jacob."
 I think we have a few, just a few, who preach the same gospel as God preached to him.
-"I will be with you, to keep you in all places whithersoever you go."
-He preached the same gospel to him as to Abraham and Isaac and revealed to him the same sworn promises of the new covenant; and whatever does not accord with that, the Lord will have nothing to do with.
+"I will be with thee, to keep thee in all places whithersoever thou goest."
+He preached the same gospel to him as to Abraham and Isaac, and revealed to him the same sworn promises of the new covenant; and whatever does not accord with that, the Lord will have nothing to do with.
 Therefore, I pray that this may be the house of Jacob.
 "Jacob have I loved, Esau have I hated."
-If rightly directed, you will seek the God of Jacob, the God of sovereign love, "Jacob have I loved, but Esau have I hated" "Ah!" say you, "that brings us to that terrible doctrine of election."
+If rightly directed, you will seek the God of Jacob-the God of sovereign "Ah !" say you, "that brings us to that terrible doctrine of election."
 Well, and what of that?
 Election never shut any man out of the kingdom of heaven, and it never will.
 Sin shut all men out, and if any are taken in, God's love has done it.
-If the whole human race is taken in, by God's sovereignty, even then they must all have been saved on the same principle as some have been saved, viz., by grace.
+If the whole human race are taken in, by God's sovereignty, even then they must all have been saved on the same principle as some have been saved-viz., by grace.
 So, then, let us not bring election in as causing that which sin alone has caused.
-Sin shut us all out from God, but not election; election has taken many to heaven but shut none out.
-"Ah!" says another, "but all may be saved if they like."
-But the question is, have all got the like? have you?
+Sin shut us all out from Godbut not election ; election has taken many to heaven, but shut none out.
+"Ah!" says another, "but all may be saved, if they like."
+But the question is, have all got the like?-have you?
 "I don't much like election," says one.
 That is no proof at all that that likes you.
-Do you love the doctrines of the gospel?
-For I am sure if you do, that the truths and doctrines of the gospel love you.
+Do you love the doctrines of the gospel? for I am sure if you do, that the truths and doctrines of the gospel love you.
 And "all things shall work together for good to them that love God, to those who are the called according to his purpose."
+"Oh!"

-"Oh!" say some, "I love God, but I don't like election."
+say some, "I love God, but I don't like election."
 Another says, "I love God, yet I don't love election."
-Now people will deceive themselves in this way, yet remember, the promise of "all things working for good" is to them only who "love God," and are "the called according to his purpose."
-It is a solemn truth that I name in this part illustrative of what is meant by the "house of Jacob:" The apostle further says that those whom God has loved he did "foreknow."
+Now, people will deceive themselves in this way-yet, remember, the promise of "all things working for good" is to them only who "love God," and are "the called according to his purpose."
+It is a solemn truth that I name in this part, illustrative of what is meant by the "house of Jacob."
+The apostle further says, that those whom God has loved he did "foreknow."